 Ohio County Food Handlers Card

-All food employees working for restaurant or food facility inside Ohio County are REQUIRED to have an Ohio County food handlers permit.
+All food employees working for a restaurant or food facility inside Ohio County are REQUIRED to have an Ohio County food handlers permit.

-This means that everyone who directly deals with unpackaged food products served to the general public in Ohio County, will have to obtain a permit.
+This means that everyone who directly deals with unpackaged food products served to the general public in Ohio County will have to obtain a permit.

 This includes dishwashers, servers, and bussers – not just the cooks.